 In 2010 a series of satellite images went viral on the internet which showcased this new district of Xinyang as being uninhabited.
 Since then, the international media has been using this place as an example of China’s housing bubble and ghost city phenomenon.
 But from the moment I arrived it was evident that this new district was in no way deserted, desolate, or forgotten about; it was clear that the half finished architectural skeletons that were reaching for the sky were not stiff with rigamortis; no, this place was an ensemble of construction.

-More from Vagabond Journey: China’s Ghost Cities series
+More from The China Chronicle: China’s Ghost Cities series

 I was in the middle of a landscape that has only rarely arisen in the timeline of history: it was the landscape of an entire new city being built all at once.
 The founding and building of new cities is something that earmarks the accession of various civilizations all the way back into antiquity, and this is no different in China during this era.
 But China has perhaps taken this to a new extreme, and has spread more cityscapes over more ground area faster than any other civilization — ever.
 It is estimated that China has built over 500 new cities since 1978, and, knocking off 10 to 20 each year, plans to build over a hundred more by 2020.
 Xinyang’s new district is one of these new urban areas, and, as of now, it is chock full of construction workers giving it life in a singular blast of development.